costincaraivan/pilaf/README.md

+# shepy

-# shepy utility methods to make file and process operations a bit closer to shell scripts
+Utility methods to make file and process operations a bit closer to shell scripts